vaidasj/tp-slides/src/03-orm-jpa.md

 2. Domain model (Java classes) first – DB schema is generated
 3. _Meet in the middle_ – both domain model and DB are designed by hand, somebody struggles to map the two

-> For prototypes, start-ups, short-term projects the first approach is recommended.
+> For prototypes, start-ups, short-term projects the second approach is recommended.

 ## ORM and JPA (Java Persistence API)